Why is there a concern about when to have fillers when you get a covid vaccine?30/03/21

 A paper was then published that declared an arbitrary rule of: no filler 4 weeks before or after a vaccine and the author cited the study discussed above, as the basis for this rule.

 To date there is no data or reports of filler reactions from the Pfizer or Astra Zeneca vaccines (the most common U.K. vaccines).
+Here's a link to a piece written in the USA about this issue that supports my interpretation of the data.
+REALSELF article

 It’s also worth noting that the wild Covid infection is more likely to give an overwhelming immune response than a vaccine.
 Covid-19 has ripped through the population, young and old and yet there are very few reports of swelling reactions of filler as a result of the infection itself.